keanenlim123/assignment_1/README.md

 Social Media: Icons in the footer provide quick links to our social media platforms.

+# Features Left to Implement
+A login with a hierarchy system then the admin can access the database but the users who placed the orders cannot

 # Technologies Used
 JQuery
     - The project uses JQuery to simplify DOM manipulation to store new orders in local storage.